mischn-dev/popRR/README.md

 If possible, call the variants of *all* pool samples in one run.

-The recombination rate estimation for each variant locus depends on the **allelic depth** tag *AD*, so ensure your chosen variant caller supports this output format. *Bcftools* is the option used in the procudre of validating popRR.
+The recombination rate estimation for each variant locus depends on the **allelic depth** tag *AD*, so ensure your chosen variant caller supports this output format. *Bcftools* is the option used in the procedure of validating popRR.

 The code to generate the variant calls with *bcftools* is: